-In all the arguments and debates flying around, to me this is the one that matters.
+In all the arguments and debates flying around, to me this is the one that matters most.
 Sure, the stable door is flapping on its hinges and the horse is way out of sight, but does that mean we give up and let the internet become a muddy pond of rumour, inaccuracy and myth?

-Wikipedia is now considered to be an inaccurate joke by many because of the sheer amount of fabricated information people are willing to put online.
+Wikipedia is now considered an inaccurate joke by many because of the sheer amount of fabricated information people are willing to put online.
 What was intended to be a definitive resource of information is now forever tainted with a scepticism that will probably never diminish.

 Do we want our online news to become similarly tainted?

-Decades from now, the internet will undoubtedly be the primary information source for most of our civilization.
+Decades from now, the internet will undoubtedly be the primary information source for most of our civilisation.
 More than books, newspapers, television and radio, the internet is becoming the portal for millions of people to access information on which they base decisions and learn about the world.

 If we don’t put a line in the sand and try to protect the sanctity of information as much as possible, we are passing on a legacy of disinformation and rumour.

 You may think small fabricated stories are trivial and I’m over reacting to the effect they have.
 But trends start somewhere.
 If this is acceptable, then more will occur.
 If we endorse one minor transgression, other less minor ones will follow, especially if marketers decide it is an effective tool.

 The words “end”, “wedge” and “thin” are racing towards each other at alarming speed as more and more online competitors endorse the tactic or high-five Antcliff.